janosh/matbench-discovery/site/src/routes/si/+page.md

 We highlight this here to refute the suggestion that training on raw DFT energies results in poorly calibrated predictions for deriving formation energies and subsequent stability predictions from.

-## Spacegroup Prevalence in Wrenformer failure cases
+## Spacegroup prevalence in Wrenformer failure cases

 {#if mounted}